kaios-dev/bananian/README.md

 NOTE: This has been tested only on Debian GNU/Linux.
 There will probably be many errors on non-Debian-based GNU/Linux distros.

-Just run make as root.
+Just run make as root (Please make a dry-run first to prove that nothing malicious happens).
 If it complains about missing compilers, make sure that the package crossbuild-essential-armhf (or similar) is installed.
 ### Installing
 This step requires a rooted phone.
 See